 Consider How Much Time You Need

-Think about how much time you will need to achieve your weekly goals in your ator’s schedule.
+Think about how much time you will need to achieve your weekly goals in your actor’s schedule.
 Perhaps you will need 5 hours of character work – or ten!
 Perhaps you need an hour to learn lines.
 It all depends on the work and how much time you want or need to spend on doing that.

 Write down some rough guidelines as estimates for how much time you will need to achieve your goals.
+Consider the time needed for audition preparation, rehearsals, and dealing with any fears or pitfalls that may arise.

 Plan Your Days!